 Following the nutrition principles set forth by Weston Price, Dr. Knobbe sought to determine if the consumption of modern-day, Westernized foods, which equate primarily to refined white flour, refined (added) sugars, vegetable oils (of the polyunsaturated variety), and trans fats, were correlated with the development of macular degeneration.
 He and food and nutrition researcher, Marija Stojanoska, MSc, tapped into the databases of the Food and Agriculture Organization of the United Nations (FAO), as well as other food consumption databases (for food consumption prior to 1961), to determine if there were positive correlations to the rising consumption of these man-made, processed foods in each nation and the prevalence of AMD in each respective nation, where that data was available.
 The team studied this correlative data in 25 nations, which is published in Dr. Knobbe’s book, Ancestral Dietary Strategy to Prevent and Treat Macular Degeneration.
 The relationships are remarkable, to say the least.

 In August of 2016, Dr. Knobbe made his debut presentation of this hypothesis and supportive research, at the Ancestral Health Symposium – 2016, which was held at the University of Colorado – Boulder.
-Since then, Dr. Knobbe has been invited to be a speaker and/or published author for the Macular Degeneration Association, the Price-Pottenger Nutrition Foundation, and the Weston A. Price Foundation.
+Since then, Dr. Knobbe has been invited to be a speaker and/or published author for the Macular Degeneration Association, the Price-Pottenger Nutrition Foundation, the Weston A. Price Foundation, and more.
 Just click the following link for Dr. Knobbe’s speaking event schedule.